MetaLoc: Learning to Learn Wireless Localization: Preliminaries

 \subsubsection{RSS}

-From the perspective of RSS, we characterize the position of each TP in one fingerprint database by utilizing its $k$ nearest RPs in the signal space, including the $k$ nearest Euclidean distances, and the physical coordinates of the corresponding RPs, as shown in Fig.~\ref{fig:input_data}.
-Specifically, $RSS\_dis_{i},i=1,\dots,K$ represents the $i$-th nearest Euclidean distance between the estimated TP and all the RPs in the signal space, while $x_{i},i=1,\dots,K$ represents the corresponding positions of the RPs.
+To determine the location of each TP in our fingerprint database, we utilize the estimated TP's $K$-closest RPs in the signal space.
+This information includes the $K$-nearest Euclidean distances and the physical coordinates of the corresponding RPs, as depicted in Fig.~\ref{fig:input_data}.
+In particular, $RSS\_dis_{i}$ represents the $i$-th closest Euclidean distance between the estimated TP and all the RPs in the signal space, while $L_{i}$ denotes the corresponding location of the $i$-th RP.